Tabcol/quest-submission/README.md

 pub contract CryptoPoops {
   pub var totalSupply: UInt64

-  // This is an NFT resource that contains a name,
+  // This is an NFT resource that contains a id, name,
   // favouriteFood, and luckyNumber pub resource NFT {
     pub let id: UInt64